Growth Comes With Discomfort

 So, don’t go near the stock market expecting a return in a year.
 In fact, don’t go near it if you expect something out of it in less than five years.

-And as the businesses that you own through your stock ownership grow, the dividends grow and that’s captured by the dividend growth rate, r.
+And as the profits generated by the businesses you own grow, the dividends grow and that is captured by the dividend growth rate, r.

 Then there is the discount rate, i.
 Discount rate is many things.
-It is the opportunity cost of what else could you have done with that money that you are buying those stocks with.
-It is the return you expect from that investment.
-And what you expect as a return is a cost to a business you own through your stock ownership so it is also the cost of capital for that business.
+It is the opportunity cost of what else could you have done with the money that you are using to buy stocks.
+Discount rate hence is the return you expect from your investments.

-And when you think about opportunity cost, you also need to think about risk.
+Plus, when you think of opportunity cost, you also need to think about risk.
 Dividends are not certain.
-The growth rate of those dividends certainly is not.
+The growth rate of those dividends is not certain as well.

-And depending upon the type of stocks you own, the certainty of dividends and the certainty around the growth rates of those dividends vary.
+And depending upon the type of business you own, the certainty of dividends and the certainty around the growth rates of those dividends vary.

 Johnson & Johnson is in a different league of dividend payers than say, Juniper Networks.
 Which one would we ascribe a lower discount rate to?
-Johnson & Johnson of course.
+Johnson & Johnson of course because it is deemed safer with predictable dividends.

 And discount rate being in the denominator means for the same set of cash flows, we’ll ascribe a higher value to Johnson & Johnson as a business than Juniper Networks.

-Now the opportunity cost.
+A bit more on opportunity costs.
 It is one thing to be gung-ho on stocks when bonds pay nothing.
-Because there are not many viable options.
+Because there are not many viable options to invest your savings.
 That has been the world for so long that we have a hard time imagining there could be alternatives.

 But when interest rates on super-safe Treasury bonds rise, now we have choices.
-Why would we invest in stocks when Treasury bonds yield say 8 percent?
-With zero risk?
-That’s not to say that we are there yet but you get the point.
+Why would we invest in stocks when Treasury bonds yield say 8 percent with zero risk.
+That is not to say that we are there yet, but you get the point.

 So, the discount rate, even for Johnson & Johnson rises when interest rates rise.
-And the value of that business hence, declines.
+And when discount rates rise, the value of a business falls.

-• If your net worth is under $100,000, the fastest way to get there is through increased income via career growth or entrepreneurship and not through investment returns.
+• If you are starting out, the fastest way to get to a net worth of $100,000 is through increased income via career growth or entrepreneurship and not through investment returns.
 The same applies if your net worth is under a million dollars.
 Markets will do whatever they’ll do but the two things you can control are how much you make and how much of what you make, you can save.
 The rest is all noise.
-So, do not mess around.
+So, focus on where you can make the biggest difference.

 • Investment superstars come and go but mean reversion is here to stay.
-Do not be enamored by anything or anyone that has shot the daylights out of what normal investing should normally yield.
-If the risk-free rate is 3 percent and you got 30 percent, do not be shocked if and when that eventual mean reversion happens.
-Free lunches are few and far between, especially in the money world.
+Do not be enamored by anything or anyone that has shot the lights out of what normal investing should normally yield.
+If the risk-free rate is 5% and you earn 30% on an investment, do not be shocked when that eventually mean reverts.
+Free lunches are few and far between.

 • Never, ever, ever, ever, never, ever be completely in or out of the markets.
-All it takes is 5 minutes of looking up to realize that market timing has never worked and will never work.
+All it takes is 5 minutes of Googling to realize that market timing has never worked and will never work.
 The only thing you can and should do is adapt your plan to what your gut can handle.
 It is one thing to fill out a risk tolerance questionnaire and assume that you can handle double-digit declines in your portfolio’s value.
-It is an entirely different ballgame when you are experiencing that.
-So, take notes and implement changes if necessary.
+It is an entirely different ball game when you are experiencing it.
+So, take notes and implement changes when necessary.

-• Naval Ravikant, the founder of AngelList says that investing favors the dispassionate.
+• Naval Ravikant, the founder of AngelList, says that investing favors the dispassionate.
 That is, markets tend to efficiently separate emotional investors from their money.
-So, don’t let Mr. Market take advantage of your anxiety and fear.
-The only way to get around that is through a well-crafted investment policy statement and a plan.
-And then when Mr. Market goes through its usual manic-depressive phase, you go revisit that to see if changes are necessary.
+So don’t let Mr. Market take advantage of your anxiety, greed and fear.
+The only way to get around that is through a well-crafted investment policy statement customized for your plan.
+And then when Mr. Market goes through its usual manic-depressive phase, you go revisit that plan to see if changes are necessary.
 If not, sit tight and don’t peek.

 • And last, there are three ways to go broke, a la Charlie Munger – liquor, ladies and leverage.
 No comments on the first two but leverage will eventually kill.
 It works like a charm when all is going well and then you go broke overnight.
 Use it sparingly.